hartwigmedical/hmftools/serve/README.md

     a database of approved compassionate use programs in the Netherlands
  - [CKB FLEX](https://ckb.jax.org) - The complete CKB clinical database.

-A number of hmf modules support the ingestion (and analysis) of these knowledgebases:
+A number of other Hartwig modules support the ingestion (and analysis) of these knowledgebases:
  - [VICC Importer](../vicc-importer/README.md): A module supporting the ingestion of any knowledgebase ingested into VICC.
- - [iClusion Importer](../iclusion-importer/README.md): A client implementation of the iClusion API which writes the iClusion to a flat file that can be ingested into SERVE.
+ - [iClusion Importer](../iclusion-importer/README.md): A client implementation of the iClusion API which transforms iClusion API output to data that can be ingested into SERVE.
- - [CKB Importer](../ckb-importer/README.md): A module supporting the ingestion (and analysis) of CKB FLEX.
+ - [CKB Importer](../ckb-importer/README.md): A module supporting the ingestion and analysis of CKB FLEX.

 Do note that SERVE does not provide the actual data that is input to the algorithm, but only provides support for its ingestion.
 While SERVE itself is open-source, the sources that can be ingested have their own licensing and up to the users to make sure